chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 # Security Considerations

-SPAKE2+ appears in {{TDH}} along with a path to a proof that server compromise does not lead to password compromise under the DH assumption (though the corresponding model excludes pre-computation attacks).
+SPAKE2+ appears in {{TDH}} and is proven secure in {{UCAnalysis}}.

-Elements received from a peer MUST be checked for group membership: failure to properly validate group elements can lead to attacks.
-Beyond the cofactor multiplication checks to ensure that these elements are in the prime order subgroup of G, it is essential that endpoints verify received points are members of G.
+Beyond the cofactor multiplication checks to ensure that elements received from a peer are in the prime order subgroup of G, they also MUST be checked for group membership as failure to properly validate group elements can lead to attacks.

 The choices of random numbers MUST BE uniform.
 Randomly generated values (e.g., x and y) MUST NOT be reused; such reuse may permit dictionary attacks on the password.